ncihtan/htan_missing_manual/data_submission/overview.md

 ![Figure 2.
 Phase 2 Clinical and Biospecimen Metadata Submission](../img/Phase2_Clin_Biospec_Submit_Overview.svg)

-Specific details regarding data submission and the DCA will be included in later sections of this manual.
-Please contact your [Data Liaison](../data_submission/Data_Liaisons.md) if you have any questions or issues.
+Specific details regarding data submission may vary by data type.
+Please take a look at later sections of this manual and contact your  [Data Liaison](../data_submission/Data_Liaisons.md) if you have any questions or issues.
 Please also keep your data liaison informed of any expected data submissions.

-## Data Submission Status
-The current status of data uploads (refreshed every 4 hours) is available on the [HTAN Dashboard](dashboard.md).